bbauska/W3Cx-5of5/README.md

 12. y:10,
 13. width:20,
 14. height:20,
-15. color:\'red\'
+15. color:&apos;red&apos;
 16. }
 </pre>

-With this syntax, it\'s easier to manipulate \"the x pos of the ball\" - you just have to use **ball.x**. we added two properties to the ball
+With this syntax, it&apos;s easier to manipulate &quot;the x pos of the ball&quot; - you just have to use **ball.x**. we added two properties to the ball
 object: **speedX** and **speedY**.
 Their value is the number of pixels that will be added to the current **ball.x** and **ball.y** position, at each frame of animation.

-Let\'s look at the animation loop:
+Let&apos;s look at the animation loop:

 <pre>
 1.  function mainLoop() {